praveen-raj-m/Data-visualization/README.md

 and graphs.

-you can find the dataset.csv file in this repository
+you can find the dataset (Dataset.csv) file in this repository